2/20/2025

 Operator

 Thank you, Yuri.
-Your next question comes from the line of Richard Seve with National Bank Financial.
+Your next question comes from the line of Richard Say with National Bank Financial.
 Please go ahead.

 speaker

 Yes, thank you.
-Sort of along the lines of Yuri's question, when it comes to the environment, would you say that there's a bit more flux now than there was when you reported your Q3 results?
-I know Yuri mentioned like tariffs, but it just seems like there's a lot more extraneous factors, but when you speak to your clients, do they feel the same way or is it pretty much the same sort of challenges that you saw back then?
+Sort of along the lines of Yuri's question, when it comes to the environment, would you say that there's a bit more flux now than there was when you reported your sort of Q3 results?
+You know, I know Yuri mentioned like tariffs, but it just seems like there's a lot more extraneous factors.
+But, you know, when you when you speak to your clients, do they feel the same way or is it pretty much the same sort of challenges that you saw back then?

 speaker